borabana/Getting-and-Cleaning-Data/CodeBook.md

 </tbody>
 </table>

-No additional processing of the raw HAR data was performed.
+No additional processing of the HAR feature values was performed.
+However, the raw data itself required cleaning that is described in the README.md file along with the steps required to generate the UCI-HAR-tidy-Dataset.txt* file.

 ### Generated Data Set 2: *UCI-HAR-tidy-means-Dataset.txt*

 *UCI-HAR-tidy-means-Dataset.txt* is a 180 by 68 data set derived from the *UCI-HAR-tidy-Dataset.txt*.
 The file is formatted as multiple lines of comma separated values.
 The first line contains the feature names.
 The features are the same as those described in the table above.
-The main difference is that each row in *UCI-HAR-tidy-means-Dataset.txt* represents the means computed for a unique subject/activity-id group in *UCI-HAR-tidy-Dataset.txt*.
-No additional processing of the raw HAR data or the *UCI-HAR-tidy-Dataset.txt* data was performed.
+The main difference is that the rows in *UCI-HAR-tidy-means-Dataset.txt* represent the means computed for each unique subject/activity-id group in *UCI-HAR-tidy-Dataset.txt*.
+No additional processing of the *UCI-HAR-tidy-Dataset.txt* data was performed.